loganb26/Encore-Express/README.md

 A simple, intuitive music player that allows the user to play songs pre-loaded in the player and from their own computer.

 # Goals
-Goal is to offer more settings than those of a regular music player; such as, playback speed and changing between light and dark mode.
+Goal is to offer more settings than those of a regular music player; such as, playback speed.
 Another goal was to create a song queuing and shuffling system to allow the user to listen to songs in a different way.

 # Usage